rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 `ReactDOM.render` needs two parameters.
 The first parameter is your JSX.
 It has to have always one root node.
 The second parameter is the node where your output should be appended.
 Remember when we used `<div id="app"></div>` in the *dist/index.html* file?
 The same id is your entry point for React now.

-{{% chapter_header "Hot Reloading" "hotReloading" %}}
+{{% chapter_header "Hot Module Replacement in React" "hot-module-replacement" %}}

-A huge development boost will give you {{% a_blank "react-hot-loader" "https://github.com/gaearon/react-hot-loader" %}}.
+A huge development boost will give you {{% a_blank "react-hot-loader" "https://github.com/gaearon/react-hot-loader" %}} (Hot Module Replacement).
 It will shorten your feedback loop during development.
 Basically whenever you change something in your source code, the change will apply in your app running in the browser {{% a_blank "without reloading the entire page" "https://www.youtube.com/watch?v=xsSnOQynTHs" %}}.

 *From root folder:*